a7b23/Custom-SVM-kernel/README.md

 # Improving Classification Performance of Support Vector Machines via Guided Custom Kernel Search
 This work builds upon the Neural Architecture Search (NAS) technique to find a custom kernel function for the SVM over MNIST dataset.
 An RNN controller emits a kernel function for SVM.
-The SVM with the emitted kernel function is trained over 1000 MNIST training samples and the accuracy over a seperate 500 validation samples is used as a reward ffor the RNN controller.
+The SVM with the emitted kernel function is trained over 1000 MNIST training samples and the accuracy over a seperate 500 validation samples is used as a reward signal for the RNN controller.
 The RNN controller is trained via the vanilla policy gradient algorithm.

 The final discovered kernel function by the controller is :-
 ```